ahri/ahri.github.io/_posts/2014-08-23-so-i-got-locked-in-a-bookshop.md

 Not willing to let such trivialities as death-by-fall-and-impaling get in the way of a good escape I proceeded carefully down until I got to the first floor which had had its escape ladder chained up and padlocked.
-The padlock looked stronger than the enitire set of stairs put together.
+The padlock looked stronger than the entire set of stairs put together.
 I considered a heroic jump to the floor but the nice man on the line suggested that this was perhaps not the best idea.